-It is possible to overcome seasonal depression.
+In addition to seeking professional help, there are many things you can do to help limit your anxiety during the winter months when there is less daylight and colder temperatures.
 You can address your symptoms by engaging in stimulating activities, getting professional help at a women’s outpatient treatment program, or undergoing holistic therapy.

-A massage therapist can reduce your stress and help you relax while promoting healing and an overall sense of wellness.
+A massage therapist can reduce stress and help you relax while promoting healing and overall wellness.
 In addition, massage therapy produces positive energy and promotes spiritual healing and self-improvement.
 Substance abuse treatment programs often include massage therapy to help clients with co-occurring disorders like addiction and anxiety.

 You may not know why you have a hard time dealing with anxiety in winter.
-Journaling helps you get to know yourself better and express your thoughts and feelings.
-When you journal, you discover what is going on inside you, causing your feelings of depression.
+Journaling helps you better know yourself and express your thoughts and feelings.
+When you journal, you discover what is going on inside you, causing your feelings of anxiety.
 Journaling also helps you to take control of your thoughts.
 Your anxiety then becomes more manageable.
 Journaling can help you redirect your thoughts through a sort of self-talk therapy.

-How does acupuncture help with depression?
+How does acupuncture help with anxiety and depression?
 In traditional Chinese medicine, “qi” is the energy that flows through your body.
 Qi flows through your body on channels that specialists call meridians.
 When the energy is blocked, you may experience emotional symptoms.
-The symptoms can become more intense if you suffer from seasonal depression.
+The symptoms can become more intense if you suffer from seasonal anxiety.

 Acupuncture targets areas where the flow of energy is blocked to stimulate the flow once again.
-The technique can help ease depression symptoms, as well as treat any underlying causes for your depression.
+The technique can help ease anxiety and depression symptoms, as well as treat any underlying causes of your winter anxiety.

 Seek Professional Help